-Figure 20 shows preterm live births categorized as very preterm births (<32 weeks) or preterm births (>32 weeks) resulting from ART cycles using frozen nondonor embryos in 2015 by number of infants born.
-Preterm live birth occurs in approximately 9.1% of singleton pregnancies, 52.9% of twin and 100% of triplet pregnancies.
-In comparison there are 8.5%, 56.1% and 100% preterm live births from ART cycles using fresh nondonor eggs or embryos for singletons, twins or triplets respectively.
+Figure 20 shows preterm live births categorized as very preterm births (<32 weeks) or preterm births (>32<37 weeks) resulting from ART cycles using frozen nondonor embryos in 2017 by number of infants born.
+Preterm live birth occurs in approximately 9.2% of singleton pregnancies and 63.8% of twin pregnancies.
+In comparison there are 55.2% from ART cycles using fresh nondonor eggs or embryos for singletons or twins, respectively.
 In the general Belgian population there are approximately 8.0% preterm births (data from FPS Economy, report 2010).